-We will also award extra-credit points for students who create content and learning tools that benefit the entire class (e.g. a video demo of your lab, an illustrative pictorial explanation of a concept, a nice iPython demo, other creative content that engages with the course content).
+We will also award extra-credit points for students who create content and learning tools that benefit the entire class (e.g. a video demo of your lab, an illustrative pictorial explanation of a concept, a nice iPython demo, creating lecture slides to share with students, other creative content that engages with the course content).
 These can be posted to Piazza under the "student_content" folder and will be awarded extra credit at the discretion of a TA.
 The TA must endorse the content as high quality.
-If you have an idea of something you want to do and are wondering if it will count as extra credit please contact eel6a.staff@gmail.com.
+If you have an idea of something you want to do and are wondering if it will count as extra credit please contact eecs16a@berkeley.edu (mailto:eecs16a@berkeley.edu).

-Sustained Effort and Exam Clobber Policy
+Exam Clobber Policy